WatashiWaraio/Dinographs/README.md

 ## **🦖 Dinographs - Graph Visualization & Pathfinding Web App**

-Welcome to Dinographs! 🌐🦕 This is a fun and educational web application designed to help you understand the magic of graph theory in a visual and interactive way using Vis.js. 🧠✨ With this app, you'll explore how to work with adjacency matrices and dive into the world of pathfinding by implementing the Dijkstra algorithm to discover the shortest paths on a graph! 🛤️🔍 reated by me and my friend Miguel 👨‍💻👨‍💻, this simple yet powerful tool is here to guide you through the fascinating world of graphs.
+Welcome to Dinographs! 🌐🦕 This is a fun and educational web application designed to help you understand the magic of graph theory in a visual and interactive way using Vis.js. 🧠✨ With this app, you'll explore how to work with adjacency matrices and dive into the world of pathfinding by implementing the Dijkstra algorithm to discover the shortest paths on a graph! 🛤️🔍 created by me and my friend Miguel 👨‍💻👨‍💻, this simple yet powerful tool is here to guide you through the fascinating world of graphs.

 🌟 Features: